 I have written two versions of a short story.
 The second is considerably better.
 The activity is to find the features which make the second version better and then write their own sentences which could be added to the second version to make it even better.
 The pupils are give words and prompts to help them write better sentences including adding adventurous vocabulary, similies, commas and conjunctions.
 Suitable for upper Key Stage 2 and KS3.

 *Grammar and Punctuation revision *to prepare for the Year 6 SATs.

-Some of these questions are similar to questions in the 2016 and 2017 SPAG tests and will therefore be excellent practice for the 2018 test.
-Good luck and get practising!
+Some of these questions are similar to questions in the 2016 and 2017 SPAG tests and will therefore be excellent practice for the SPAG test.
 There are 9 worksheets and complete answers are included.
 There are tips to help children succeed and one of the punctuation sheets is simplified to aid less able learners.